guni1192/ubuntu_latex_jp/README.md

 Latexmk is a Perl script which you run sequence of commands for building.
 By the use of Latexmk,:
-- You have setup for VS code just once.
+- you edit seting.json for VS code just once.
 - you can change commands for each project easily.

 1. Make `.latexmkrc` or copy `.latexmkrc` in this repository to your Latex project.